hay-kot/Visio2PDF/README.md

 ## Features

 * Convert entire directory of visio files into both single and merged PDFs.
+* Optional conversion for visio files in subdirectories
 * Support watermark on additional page sizes.
 * Optional Coversheet (should work with any MS Office file)
 * Optional version tagging with watermark

 **TODOs**:
 * Support for all Microsoft file formats
-* Support for inclduing subdirectories in converting/merging
+* <s>Support for inclduing subdirectories in converting/merging</s> - Added in v0.3
 * Backup Visio files prior to converting

 ## Getting Started